 JMU’s Matching Gift Office researches every match potential by calling or emailing the organizations as we receive your match request.
 If you aren’t certain, please email us – firstname.lastname@example.org.
 Some organizations do not match athletics in any way.
 However, many organizations have differing rules on matching athletics.
 The match might go to Athletics or be redirected to another fund.
 If the match is redirected, sometimes the organization allows the donor to select to which fund.
 We do the research on our end to be sure JMU is complying with the organization’s guidelines.

-An additional note on Athletic donations: Donations to the Duke Club or the general athletic fund may be subject to benefits (contact the Duke Club or Matching Gift Office).
-These benefits reduce the tax deductible portion of your donation.
-Per IRS regulations the standard benefit is calculated at 20% (80/20 rule), but there may be other benefits depending on your donation and your parking, hospitality events, etc. If you are declining benefits – any benefits – you must state so in writing at the time you make your donation to Athletics/Duke Club.
+An additional note on Athletic donations: Donations to the Duke Club or general Athletic Fund may be subject to benefits, which reduce the tax-deductible portion of your donation.
+You may contact the Duke Club or Matching Gift Office to discuss these benefits.
+Per IRS regulations the standard benefit is calculated at 20% (80/20 rule), but there may be other benefits depending on your donation and your parking, hospitality events, etc. If you are declining benefits, you must state so in writing at the time you make your donation to Athletics/Duke Club.

 Many organizations allow the donor to redirect the matching gift to another fund or charity.
 For example, if you give $100 to the Madison Fund, you may be allowed to redirect the match from your employer to the General Scholarship Fund.
 If you want this to happen, you must notify the matching gift office when you submit your form.

 Also, some organizations do not match to specific funds and ask that their donation be redirected to a general fund.
 This happens most often with athletics.

 No. Because you cannot obligate your employer’s donation, you cannot use a corporate matching gift to pay down a personal pledge.